rofrankel/django_status/README.md

 `django_status.models.STATUS` as described above.
 See the *Installation and Usage* section for more.

-The dashboard will show the output of the `report` method for each monitor, which should just reuturn a string elaborating on the meaning of the result of `status`.
+You might always want to override the `report` method.
+The dashboard will show the output of `report()` for each monitor, which should just reuturn a string elaborating on the meaning of the result of `status()`.
 For example:

     def report(self):
         STATUS = django_status.models.STATUS